QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 +++++++++++

 ``dladdr`` may not find the symbol associated with an address if it's not an exported symbol.
-If many symbols are associated, only one will be returning.
+If many symbols are associated, only one will be returned.

 .. code:: c